 While Wacom tablets offer reasonable interactivity in bridged mode at latencies up to 25ms, locally termination greatly improves the responsiveness and tolerance for higher-latency (including 25ms and higher) network connections.
 High interactivity is very important for artists using Wacom tablets.
 Local termination presents an immediate local cursor to assist hand-eye coordination in addition to bridging parameters such as pen position, pressure and angle.

-For information on which Wacom tablet models are supported with local termination on a Anyware Software Client and Anyware Tera2 Zero Client, see Locally Terminated Wacom Tablets - Windows, Locally Terminated Wacom Tablets - Linux and Locally Terminated Wacom Tablets - macOS.
+For information on which Wacom tablet models are supported with local termination on a Anyware Software Client and Anyware Tera2 Zero Client, see the "Wacom Tablet Support" topic in the client guide (Windows, Linux, macOS) of your interest: